swiss-territorial-data-lab/proj-rooftops/README.md

 python scripts/occupation_classification/random_forest.py config/config_occupation_classification.yaml
 ```

-Other scripts are present in the folder `scripts/occupation_classification`.
+Other scripts ban be found in the folder `scripts/occupation_classification`.
 Their goal is to detect objects based on intensity.
-The results were not as good as expected and they were therefore not implemented in the final workflow.
+The results were not satisfactory and they were therefore not implemented in the final workflow.

 ## LiDAR segmentation

 The set of scripts is dedicated to the segmentation of rooftop objects in the LiDAR point cloud.
 This workflow is based on [Open3D](https://www.open3d.org/docs/release/).
 It supposes that roofs composed of flat planes and that obstacles protrude.

-### Workflow
+### Script description

 The following scripts are used to segment the LiDAR point cloud:
 1. `retrieve_point_clouds.py`: downloads the point clouds,